SPE-R/SPE/misc/SPE_git-quick_start.md

 1. Select the files you want to stage (i.e. commit the changed you have done on the file)
 2. Check that all and only the files you want to commit have been selected
-3. Write a explicit and understanable description of what changes have been added/changed/removed
+3. Write a explicit and understandable description of what changes have been added/changed/removed
 4. Commit the changes

 ![](https://github.com/SPE-R/SPE/blob/master/misc/SPE_git-quick_start-images/spe_git-quick_start-008.png)